 Finding the Best Places to Retire Since 2006!

-Overview: Inviting Spanish Fort sits across the bay from Mobile on Mobile Bay's eastern shore and has a history that dates back to 1712.
-Mostly residential, Spanish Fort has doubled in size during the last decade or two.
+Spanish Fort sits across the bay from Mobile on Mobile Bay's eastern shore and has a history that dates back to 1712.
+Inviting and mostly residential, the town has grown 28% during the last decade.

 Percentage of Population Age 45 or Better: 42%